bendalab/thunderfish/docs/pulses.md

 ![lkj](img/peak_detection.png)

-1. Detect all peaks and troughs
+1. Detect all peaks and troughs.
-2. Create peak-trough pairs
+2. Create peak-trough pairs.
-3. Delete peak-trough pairs with unrealistic widths. (*w < 2/F<sub>s</sub> or w> 30ms*)
+3. Delete peak-trough pairs with unrealistic widths (*w < 2/F<sub>s</sub> or w> 30ms*).
-4. Delete overlapping peak-trough pairs
+4. Delete overlapping peak-trough pairs.

 Peaks and troughs are detected by an algorithm for identifying peaks in physiological signals (Bryan S. Todd and David C. Andrews (1999)).
 The threshold for this peak detection is determined by the median of the standard deviation of the recording data.
 The standard deviation is taken on 1000 windows of 0.5ms in size, uniformly distributed over the recording data.
 Choosing said window size enables the detection of pulse-type EODs peaks that are superimposed on wave-type waveforms of up to 2000Hz.